-Before you establish your company name, it is advisable to ensure that you can obtain the corresponding domain name of your choice, such as Domain.co.uk.
-Search Google for domain name registration to find a service for around £5.
-In an ideal world, you would be able to register both the .co.uk and .com variants of your domain name, although this can sometimes be difficult as many popular names are already taken.
+Before you establish your company name, it is advisable to ensure that you can obtain the corresponding domain name (web address) of your choice.
+Search Google for domain name registration to find a service for around £5 per year.
+In an ideal world, you should register both the .co.uk and .com variants of your domain name, although this can sometimes be difficult as many popular names are already taken.
 It is generally accepted that .co.uk domain names are preferred for UK businesses.

 If your domain name contains more than one word, you may be wondering whether or not to hyphenate.
 For example, you may be able to register either YourName.co.uk or Your-Name.co.uk.
 Most major search engines tend to recognise both variants, so select the version which looks best and can easily be relayed by word of mouth, or register both!

 Should you wish to start trading straight away, it is possible to run your business as a Sole Trader or a Partnership.
 However, you should bear in mind that you are personally liable for any debts incurred by your business.
 If in doubt, seek legal advice and consider a consultation with an accountant.

 If you would prefer to trade as a Limited Company, you will need to register your company name.
 Setting up a Limited Company can be accomplished easily online, search Google for limited company registration to find a service for around £25.
 It is important to note that, in comparison to a Sole Trader or a Partnership, a Limited Company is likely to be less easily administered and more bureaucratic.

 This is potentially the greatest obstacle facing both aspiring entrepreneurs and established businesses, but the solution is surprisingly simple.
 A Content Management System (CMS) is a "back-end" website which is used to create and manage content on the "front-end" website - your online shop.